Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/rendering-all-wordpress-pages-in-nextjs.md

   - nextjs
 ---

 We started looking at [how to load all WordPress posts in our Next.js website](https://daily-dev-tips.com/posts/loading-wordpress-posts-in-nextjs/).
-However, we can also have pages in WordPress which we most likely want to load.
+However, we can also have pages in WordPress that we most likely want to load.

-In this article, we'll create a unique page for each of our WordPress pages in Next.js.
+We'll create a unique page for each of our WordPress pages in Next.js in this article.

 If you want to follow along, use [this branch](https://github.com/rebelchris/next-tailwind/tree/wordpress-posts-home) as your starting point.

 ## Creating unique pages in Next.js

-What we want to achieve with our pages is that they are accessible on the top-level domain.
+We want to achieve that our pages are accessible on the top-level domain.
 So we want to be able to visit: `https://ourwebsite.com/our-page`.

-For this to work, we need to work in the `pages` folder directly.
+We need to work in the `pages` folder directly for this to work.

 > Small note: Make sure you don't have hardcoded Next.js pages with the same slug

 Create a file called `[slug].js` in your `pages` folder.
 You might recall this `[]` means it's a variable page from my article on [Next.js page options](https://daily-dev-tips.com/posts/nextjs-page-options-and-how-they-work/).

-Meaning, this will create pages dynamically and provide a `slug` variable for each of them.
+This will create pages dynamically and provide a `slug` variable for each.

-Since this is a single page but can have multiple versions (`page-1`, `page-2`, etc.), we need to use both `getStaticPaths` and `getStaticProps`.
+Since this is a single page but can have multiple versions (`page-1`, `page-2`, etc.), we need to use `getStaticPaths` and `getStaticProps`.

-- `getStaticPaths`: Will be used to creating all unique pages for each of our WordPress slugged pages.
+- `getStaticPaths`: Will be used to create all unique pages for each of our WordPress slugged pages.
 - `getStaticProps`: This will be the page we are loading and load more details for that specific slug

-Let's setup our basic structure:
+Let's set up our basic structure:

 ```js
 import { TODO } from '../lib/api';